How does auto liability work?

 Your coverage levels may also depend on the values of your assets.
 Generally, the more wealth you have to protect, the more coverage you are likely to need.
 Even without significant wealth to protect, your liability coverage can help you avoid financial ruin if you cause an accident.
 Purchasing appropriate coverage limits could help you manage your budget and your overall financial health.

 Finally, you may want to change your liability limits when you experience life events, like adding a teenage driver to your policy or buying a home.
-For example, because teen drivers tend to get into more accidents, having higher liability limits could protect you from out-of-pocket costs if your teen causes a crash.
+For example, because teen drivers are statistically more likely to get into more accidents, having higher liability limits could protect you from out-of-pocket costs if your teen causes an accident.
 Owning a home means you have more assets to protect.
 When you experience events that change your life, talking with an insurance agent about potential changes to your policy might be wise.

 Methodology